vincent van duysen

 “This results in an interior with some traditional forms but in a modern way, where everything blends in together,” he adds.

-Other touches include decorative profiles and doors complemented by hand-painted tiles and white marble, visible in the onetime chapel that now hosts a bar and glass-roofed restaurant.
-Interspersed throughout the architecture, lush gardens by Martin Wirtz cultivate cozy, breathe-easy public and private spaces.
+Other touches include decorative profiles and doors complemented by hand-painted tiles and white marble, visible in the one-time chapel that now hosts a bar and glass-roofed restaurant.
+Interspersed throughout the architecture, lush gardens by Martin Wirtz cultivate cozy, breath-easy public and private spaces.
 Imperative to every Vincent Van Duysen endeavor, the material is of particular importance in this project.

 “Most of my materials are derived from nature,” he says.
 “My plaster techniques or my wall treatments are mostly derived from chalk.
 I use all-natural paints or paint techniques, and the fabrics used in the carpets are never synthetic.
 Instead, they are wools, linens or cottons.
 Of course, we Belgians have a rich heritage in fabrics and carpets, and even incredible craftsmanship and artisans for wooden flooring and cabinet making.
 I love to work with layers and contrast to achieve a sort of warm sensuality.”